No second law of entanglement manipulation after all: How much entanglement must be generated to achieve reversibility?

+This is no coincidence, as Brand\~{a}o and Plenio have shown that the choice of an asymptotically continuous monotone to quantify the supplemented entanglement leads to the trivialisation of the framework~\cite[Section~V]{BrandaoPlenio2}.
+Note that almost all the most commonly used entanglement measures and all of those with the strongest operational meanings are in fact asymptotically continuous.
+Examples include the entanglement of formation~\cite{nielsen_2000, tightuniform}, the (LOCC) entanglement cost~\cite{tightuniform}, the squashed entanglement~\cite{squashed, Alicki-Fannes}, and the (regularised) relative entropy of entanglement~\cite{Donald1999, tightuniform}.
+In fact, among the most widely used entanglement measures, the only one that is \emph{not} asymptotically continuous is the logarithmic negativity~\cite{negativity,plenioprl}.
+For this reason, we regard the failure of asymptotic continuity for the robustnesses as an issue of some conceptual importance, one that may cast some doubts on the status of approximately $\K$-preserving maps.

+The choice of $R^g_\K$ in~\cite{BrandaoPlenio2} is motivated \textit{a posteriori} by the fact that it is claimed to lead to reversibility, rather than by \textit{a prori} physical considerations.
+We are therefore inclined to believe that there is \emph{no} unique and indisputable choice of a suitable entanglement measure, and we consider Theorem~\ref{irreversibility_thm2} to serve as evidence that the irreversibility of entanglement revealed in our work is very robust, and that avoiding it requires a very careful and deliberate choice of an entanglement monotone --- according to other, equally reasonable choices, the generated entanglement must be exponentially large. \end{rem*}

-We should also note in passing that between the two sets of operations $\sepp^s_{(\delta_n)}$ and $\sepp^N_{(\delta_n)}$ that we consider in the above Theorem~\ref{irreversibility_thm2}, the former is perhaps more adherent to our intuitive notion of approximately non-entangling map.
+\begin{rem*} We should also note in passing that between the two sets of operations $\sepp^s_{(\delta_n)}$ and $\sepp^N_{(\delta_n)}$ that we considered in Theorem~\ref{irreversibility_thm2} above, the former is perhaps more adherent to our intuitive notion of approximately non-entangling maps.
 Indeed, since the standard robustness of entanglement $R^s_\SEP$ is a faithful measure, i.e.\ it is strictly positive on all entangled states, transformations in $\sepp^s_0$ are in fact non-entangling.
 Transformations in $\sepp^N_0$, on the contrary, map separable states to PPT states that can very well be entangled.
-However, since $\sepp^s_\delta \subseteq \sepp^N_\delta$, showing the irreversibility of entanglement under the operations $\sepp^N_{\delta}$ constitutes a strictly stronger result, and indeed shows also that generating PPT entangled states is not sufficient to recover reversibility --- any reversible protocol must create highly non-PPT entanglement.
+However, since $\sepp^s_\delta \subseteq \sepp^N_\delta$, showing the irreversibility of entanglement under the operations $\sepp^N_{\delta}$ constitutes a strictly stronger result, and indeed shows also that generating PPT entangled states is not sufficient to recover reversibility --- any reversible protocol must create highly non-PPT entanglement. \end{rem*}

 The first step in proving the Theorem is the following lemma, which establishes an approximate monotonicity of $R^s_\K$ under approximately $\K$-preserving maps, whether quantified by $R^s_\K$ itself or by the negativity. \begin{lemma} For any $\Lambda \in \kp^s_\delta({AB \to A'B'})$, it holds that